rameshr1986/git-search/README.md

     Download as a zip folder and extract the contents.

-    Run cd angular-fashionapp or to root folder where you can see package.json, bower.json, gulpfile.js.
+    Run cd git-search or to root folder where you can see package.json, bower.json, gulpfile.js.

     Run npm install -g bower (in case if you do not have bower)